robkinyon/ruby-dsl-maker/README.md

 * `parse_dsl(String)` / `execute_dsl(&block)`

 You call this on your DSL class when you're ready to invoke your DSL.
-It will return whatever the block provided to `add_entrypoint()` returns.
+It will return an array containing whatever the block provided to `add_entrypoint()` returns.

-In the case of multiple DSL entrypoints (for example, a normal Chef recipe), these methods will return an array with all the return values in the order they were encountered.
+It returns an array for the case of multiple DSL entrypoints (for example, a normal Chef recipe).
+The array will contain the values in the order they were encountered.

 ### Type Coercions